-In his second year as a Chatterbox staff member, Bobby Keegan is excited to work as the Managing Editor of Operations.
-Keegan's goal is to make sure that...
+In his fourth year as a Chatterbox staff member, Bobby Keegan is excited to work as the Editor in Chief.
+Keegan's goal is to get more students engaged...

 Former Walnut Football star, Jowon Briggs, continues to impress at college level

 September 12, 2019

 College football is beginning and excitement is in the air all around America, but for the WHHS community there is an extra boost to that excitement thanks to former student Jowon Briggs, ‘19.

 After being the seventy-fifth overall high school football recruit in America, Briggs chose to take his talents to the University of Virginia under head coach Bronco Mendenhall.

 “He’s strong, he’s quick, he’s assignment sound, and he’s an unselfish player,” coach Mendenhall said regarding Briggs during the teams preseason camp.

 The decision for Briggs wasn’t easy due to the 16 other offers he received from top football schools, including Ohio State and Michigan.
 “I like the academics, coaches, teammates, and their focus on development as a man,” Briggs said when asked why he chose Virginia over the other top schools.